 Why?
 Dan explains it this way: “My wife said to me, ‘Once a business succeeds, you immediately sell it.
 Why is that?’
 And I said, ‘Well, once a business succeeds, I’m bored with it.’
 And she was like, ‘Well, why don’t you teach?
 That way you could have a new business to mess with every day.’
 I thought, wow, that’s a good idea.”

-Soon he’ll be releasing a course called Facebook Ads for Entrepreneurs, but in the meantime, he was happy to share a few words of advice for real estate marketers who want to try a similar campaign (in addition to the free PDF mentioned above).
+Soon he’ll be releasing a course called Facebook Ads for Entrepreneurs, but in the meantime, he was happy to share a few words of advice for real estate marketers who want to try a similar campaign.

 How to Use Dan’s Strategies in Your Own Real Estate Marketing